The Alexander Technique

 "This chair is very uncomfortable!"

 That simple statement, so often thought by people everywhere every day, has an interpretation at the back of it, an assumption that leads a person to think a particularly way about the problem of feeling uncomfortable in a certain chair.
 Actually, it is a quite a useless way to think, depriving you of all control over your situation and making the chair more powerful than you!
-However, I don’t say it isn’t true–it’s an interpretation, so it’s as true as you want it to be.
+However, I dont say it isnt trueits an interpretation, so its as true as you want it to be.

-What’s an alternative interpretation?
+Whats an alternative interpretation?
 How about "I do something in my co-ordination when I sit in this particular chair that causes me to feel discomfort!".
-Now who’s the villain?
-Not the chair anymore–you just took responsibility for yourself and stop blaming the chair.
+Now whos the villain?
+Not the chair anymoreyou just took responsibility for yourself and stop blaming the chair.
 While that may not so comfortable to live with, it is far more useful, for within that interpretation a different kind of action is available to you.

-Now, instead of spending your life looking for the ‘perfect chair’, you can spend the time more usefully discovering what you actually do and learning to stop it.
+Now, instead of spending your life looking for the perfect chair, you can spend the time more usefully discovering what you actually do and learning to stop it.
 Think of it this way: does every person have exactly the same experience of discomfort that you do when they sit in that chair?
 Of course not!
-So that suggests that the discomfort doesn’t really come from the chair’s side of this interaction, even though that may be how you experience it, it comes from your side, it comes from something you are doing.
-Your Alexander teacher will help you discover what–it is one of the reasons to take lessons in the first place.
-The way that you discover that ‘something’ is by experimenting with different sensations of sitting in that chair, compliments of your Alexander teacher’s hands.
+So that suggests that the discomfort doesnt really come from the chairs side of this interaction, even though that may be how you experience it, it comes from your side, it comes from something you are doing.
+Your Alexander teacher will help you discover whatit is one of the reasons to take lessons in the first place.
+The way that you discover that something is by experimenting with different sensations of sitting in that chair, compliments of your Alexander teachers hands.

 Experimentation

-The proof is in the pudding–personally, I love to take a pupil who is thinking "This chair is uncomfortable" and work on them till they do feel comfortable.
+The proof is in the puddingpersonally, I love to take a pupil who is thinking "This chair is uncomfortable" and work on them till they do feel comfortable.
 Then I casually ask "Oh, by the way, is the chair still making you uncomfortable?"
 For themselves they realise the shortcomings of their previous way of thinking and start on the long road of taking more responsibility for their experiences.
-This particular procedure is actually an experiment designed to change a pupil’s thinking.
+This particular procedure is actually an experiment designed to change a pupils thinking.

-A good Alexander lesson should be full of such ‘experiments’: where your old idea of doing something is challenged by a new experience of it, thereby leading you to rethink your whole reaction to a given problem and to decide to respond to it in a different way.
+A good Alexander lesson should be full of such experiments: where your old idea of doing something is challenged by a new experience of it, thereby leading you to rethink your whole reaction to a given problem and to decide to respond to it in a different way.
 Alexander: "Boiled down, it all comes to inhibiting a particular reaction to a given stimulus.
 But no one will see it that way. they will all see it as getting in and out of a chair the right way.
 It is nothing of the kind.
 It is that a pupil decided what he will or will not consent to do."

-Who cares if you got out of a chair in a ‘better’ way because the lesson isn’t about that–the point is: can you duplicate this process on your own??
+Who cares if you got out of a chair in a better way because the lesson isnt about thatthe point is: can you duplicate this process on your own??
 Alexander: "If you apply the principle to the carrying out of one evolution, you have learned the lot."
-In your lesson you will come to understand how to apply the concepts of ‘direction’ ‘inhibition’ and ‘faulty sensory perception’ in your everyday life.
-Although I analyse these three concepts in greater detail in CH 7 "Alexander’s Story", let me briefly introduce them in the context of an Alexander lesson.
+In your lesson you will come to understand how to apply the concepts of direction inhibition and faulty sensory perception in your everyday life.
+Although I analyse these three concepts in greater detail in CH 7 "Alexanders Story", let me briefly introduce them in the context of an Alexander lesson.

 Direction

-This word can have a number of different meanings, even in the context of Alexander’s discoveries.
-In a lesson it refers mainly to the four ‘directions’ that are explained at length in Chapter 3 "Anatomy of Movement" as well as to the actual process or how of thinking as opposed to the what (you are thinking about).
-Alexander teachers also talk a lot about ‘doing’ and ‘non-doing’ in regards to giving ‘directions’.
-These are subtle shadings of meaning of this word ‘direction’.
-Didn’t I warn you there’s a whole new vocabulary to learn?
+This word can have a number of different meanings, even in the context of Alexanders discoveries.
+In a lesson it refers mainly to the four directions that are explained at length in Chapter 3 "Anatomy of Movement" as well as to the actual process or how of thinking as opposed to the what (you are thinking about).
+Alexander teachers also talk a lot about doing and non-doing in regards to giving directions.
+These are subtle shadings of meaning of this word direction.
+Didnt I warn you theres a whole new vocabulary to learn?

-‘Doing’ directions are the kind everyone does when they are trying to "sit up straight", "pull the shoulders back", "chin up"–all that sort of thing. they can be defined by saying they are thoughts that result in volitionally contracting muscles.
+Doing directions are the kind everyone does when they are trying to "sit up straight", "pull the shoulders back", "chin up"all that sort of thing. they can be defined by saying they are thoughts that result in volitionally contracting muscles.

-‘Non-doing’ directions are inhibitory in nature–they aim to prevent certain patters of contraction, thus they can be defined as thoughts which result in the indirect inhibition of unnecessary contractions.
+Non-doing directions are inhibitory in naturethey aim to prevent certain patters of contraction, thus they can be defined as thoughts which result in the indirect inhibition of unnecessary contractions.

 Inhibition

-Notice I used that word in the last sentence "…the indirect inhibition of unnecessary contractions.
-Just as with the word ‘direction’, ‘inhibition’ has many meanings, even in an Alexander context.
-In the sense of ‘inhibiting’ muscles it is necessary to understand that this is a positive biological function of certain motor-neurons.
-It is not to be equated with ‘suppression’ which is quite a different thing.
+Notice I used that word in the last sentence " the indirect inhibition of unnecessary contractions.
+Just as with the word direction, inhibition has many meanings, even in an Alexander context.
+In the sense of inhibiting muscles it is necessary to understand that this is a positive biological function of certain motor-neurons.
+It is not to be equated with suppression which is quite a different thing.
 Let me explain.

-"Excitation" and "inhibition" are two technical names that physiologists use to describe the function of a motor-neuron–one of the essential components of our locomotive system.
+"Excitation" and "inhibition" are two technical names that physiologists use to describe the function of a motor-neuronone of the essential components of our locomotive system.
 Previous to the discovery of "inhibition" physiologists used to think that motor neurons only "excited" muscles to contract.
 It was quite revolutionary to discover that there were actually motor neurons devoted to the "inhibition" of muscle contraction.

 Alexander discovered this long before the physiologists proved it in the laboratory.
-He quickly realised that if he could ‘inhibit’ one set of reactions, it was not possible to supplant them with another.
+He quickly realised that if he could inhibit one set of reactions, it was not possible to supplant them with another.
 To do it any other way simple meant he would merely be "layering" one set of actions on top of an older set.
-Alexander: "You can’t do what you don’t know if you keep doing what you do know".
-So in Alexander lessons first you discover what the directions you are giving to yourself are at the moment, then learn to ‘inhibit’ those directions and instead give the ‘directions’ that the Alexander teacher’ hands are giving.
+Alexander: "You cant do what you dont know if you keep doing what you do know".
+So in Alexander lessons first you discover what the directions you are giving to yourself are at the moment, then learn to inhibit those directions and instead give the directions that the Alexander teacher hands are giving.

-There is a much profounder meaning to ‘inhibition’ than this simple ‘chemical’ description of the physiologist, although this is still the basis of any change we make.
-Changing a simple habit of co-ordination might involve us in letting go of an identity that we have built up of ourselves–all the emotional complexities inherent in achieving this.
-I explore this in greater depth in CH 7 "Alexander’s Story" but essentially it means that we have a ‘false’ view of ourselves, a view that is based on our ‘sensory appreciation’ and gets us into whatever the trouble was the brought us to lessons.
+There is a much profounder meaning to inhibition than this simple chemical description of the physiologist, although this is still the basis of any change we make.
+Changing a simple habit of co-ordination might involve us in letting go of an identity that we have built up of ourselvesall the emotional complexities inherent in achieving this.
+I explore this in greater depth in CH 7 "Alexanders Story" but essentially it means that we have a false view of ourselves, a view that is based on our sensory appreciation and gets us into whatever the trouble was the brought us to lessons.

 Faulty Sensory Appreciation

-It is extremely import to understand this concept of Alexander’s and many people don’t, including some Alexander teachers .
-The key aspect of this concept is that it says your appreciation or ‘interpretation’ of the event is faulty.
-It doesn’t mean your perception of the actual event is faulty but many people are under the understanding that it does.
+It is extremely import to understand this concept of Alexanders and many people dont, including some Alexander teachers .
+The key aspect of this concept is that it says your appreciation or interpretation of the event is faulty.
+It doesnt mean your perception of the actual event is faulty but many people are under the understanding that it does.

 The concept is best understood initially in psychological terms that we are all familiar with.
 If Beatice tells Tony, Ingrid and Sally to be quiet, that is an event.
 None of those four will dispute that Beatice said that.
-As far as hearing, seeing etc.–there’s nothing ‘faulty’ about their senses.
+As far as hearing, seeing etc.theres nothing faulty about their senses.
 However, how does each appreciate that event?
-Well, Tony thinks that Beatice is trying to boss everyone around and has it in for him, so he’s irritated.
+Well, Tony thinks that Beatice is trying to boss everyone around and has it in for him, so hes irritated.
 Sally, on the other hand, is happy, because she perceives that Beatice is trying to help them all.
-Ingrid is puzzled–she’s just met them all and wonders just why Beatice is saying that.
+Ingrid is puzzledshes just met them all and wonders just why Beatice is saying that.
 One event, three different perceptions.
-Who’s right?
+Whos right?

-That’s where we leave this example for the criteria to assess the answer to that question becomes very complex, even impossible to define.
-Luckily, as far as our co-ordination goes, it is easy to define what is ‘right’.
-What is ‘right’ is what is easy.
-What is ‘right’ is what leads us towards freedom, flexibility and general good health.
-However, many ideas of people’s ‘right’ for example, is at odds with this.
-A perfect example of this is that many people feel that a slump is ‘relaxed’.
+Thats where we leave this example for the criteria to assess the answer to that question becomes very complex, even impossible to define.
+Luckily, as far as our co-ordination goes, it is easy to define what is right.
+What is right is what is easy.
+What is right is what leads us towards freedom, flexibility and general good health.
+However, many ideas of peoples right for example, is at odds with this.
+A perfect example of this is that many people feel that a slump is relaxed.
 Relaxed?
 A slump?
-When did slumping for two hours ever leave you feeling relaxed–so that all the stiffness, heaviness and strain was completely lifted from you body?
-Think about it and you’ll realise what an absurd idea it is to think that slumping is relaxing.
-Yet–that is our appreciation of it, that is how we think about it when we slump and, in Alexander’s terms, that appreciation or thinking is faulty.
+When did slumping for two hours ever leave you feeling relaxedso that all the stiffness, heaviness and strain was completely lifted from you body?
+Think about it and youll realise what an absurd idea it is to think that slumping is relaxing.
+Yetthat is our appreciation of it, that is how we think about it when we slump and, in Alexanders terms, that appreciation or thinking is faulty.
 To us, we feel like we are relaxing when we slump, yet all the objective evidence refutes that.
 Still, even knowing this, we still feel that way.
 We need to re-educate this feeling or belief.
 We need Alexander lessons.

-Sometimes, in other Alexander books, it might be referred to as ‘faulty sensory perception’ but this is misleading for the word "perception" refers to your interpretation, not your actual perception of the event.
+Sometimes, in other Alexander books, it might be referred to as faulty sensory perception but this is misleading for the word "perception" refers to your interpretation, not your actual perception of the event.
 It might seem like nit-picking but, as you will, this distinction is vital.
 Without it, no work could be done alone.

 "An Alexander Lesson" - Part I